-The current process involves selling your change-of-address information to 3rd parties who in turn sell it to businesses and/or government agencies.
+The current process in use at the USPS involves selling your addresses to 3rd parties who may not have a need to know.
 Learn more here

 When you submit a change of address with the USPS, your old and new addresses enter the National Change of Address (NCOA) database—containing ~160 million records.

-The Privacy Act of 1974 prohibits direct sales of your data... but a loophole allows licensed third-party NCOA providers to access and share it (for a fee) with businesses, marketers, and others who already have your old address.
+The Privacy Act of 1974 prohibits direct sales of your data... but a loophole allows licensed third-party NCOA providers to access and share it (for a fee) with ANYONE who can prove they know your old address.

-Your move info gets sold and resold—often without real verification of permission—fueling junk mail, data breaches, and identity theft risks.
+Your addresses get sold and resold—often without real verification of permission—fueling junk mail, data breaches, and identity theft risks.

 Learn more

-1. You file a change of address online or at the Post Office.
+1. You file a change of address with the Post Office.

 2. USPS records your old → new address in the NCOA database.